Most healthcare organizations do not slow down because leaders disagree. They slow down because no one is completely sure who actually decides.

 Common signals include:

+Many integration challenges that appear operational are actually early signals that decision architecture has not yet adapted to the organization’s new scale..
 These patterns often surface gradually as organizations attempt to unify systems across locations.

 Recognizing them early allows leadership teams to address structural issues before integration friction begins slowing execution across the platform.